 It was explained that I could have further colonoscopies to scrape away the offending cells, or I could opt for major surgery to remove them together with a good margin of bowel either side.
 I must be in hospital for a week and then at home for at least two to recover.
 I’ll have the operation.
 Who is going to do it?
 I asked.
 I will, is that alright? said my Consultant.
-You seem to know what you’re doing said I. He smiled before adding with a gentle expression that he had one concern to be allayed prior to surgery: I must have an MRI to tell us whether or not the cancer had spread to my lymph nodes.
+You seem to know what you’re doing said I. Who are you?
+A collective intake of breath from the students.
+He smiled before writing his name for me and adding with a gentle expression that he had one concern to be allayed prior to surgery: I must have an MRI to tell us whether or not the cancer had spread to my lymph nodes.

 The low pressure became more intense and the same muffled lunar bus journey followed.
 Cancer only happens to other people and I had become one of them.
 I called BB and my family from the office but stoicism gave way to shaky and shocked tears; I cut my losses for the day and went home to Google the Consultant in whose hands I found myself.